alterwear/arduino-firmware/README.md

 ### Hardware
 **Correct datasheet, we think**
-- The working one is , which [has been discontinued.](http://www.pervasivedisplays.com/kits/ext_kit).
+- The working one is [here, which has been discontinued.](http://www.pervasivedisplays.com/kits/ext_kit).
 The datasheet is "EPD Extension board_Schematic_Gerber_v05".
 The files are available at that link, but also uploaded to this repo.
 - Pervasive Displays (e-ink manufacturer) [support](http://www.pervasivedisplays.com/contact).
 Definitely contact them if you have issues!
 They should help you with specific questions.

 **Another datasheet, not sure what it is for**